MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Publish-PnPCompanyApp.md

 ```

 ### -TermsAndUsagePolicyUrl
 The Terms of Use link for the app.
-If not specified the default Terms of Use from Microsoft link will be used.
+If not specified the default Terms of Use from the Microsoft link will be used.

 ```yaml
 Type: String